eppenga/GoldStar-Binance/README.md

 **Querystring parameters**

-- id       = id of the bot, multiple instances can be run
+- id       - id of the bot, multiple instances can be run
-- action   = BUY or SELL, for SELL no quantity is required
+- action   - BUY or SELL, for SELL no quantity is required
-- pair     = Crypto pair to be used
+- pair     - Crypto pair to be used
-- quantity = How much to BUY in MATIC
-- key      = Add a unique key to URL to prevent unwanted execution
+- key      - Add a unique key to URL to prevent unwanted execution
-- trade    = LIVE or PAPER, defaults to PAPER
+- trade    - LIVE or PAPER, defaults to PAPER
-- spread   = Minimum spread between historical BUY orders.
+- spread   - Minimum spread between historical BUY orders.
 Setting $spread to zero disables this function.
 Defaults to the settings in config.php
-- markup   = Minimum profit.
+- markup   - Minimum profit.
 Defaults to setting in config.php

 **Logfiles**

+- $log_all       - History of all trades totally
-- $log_trades    - Contains bag of trades
+- $log_trades    - Contains bag of trades per coin
-- $log_history   - History of all trades
+- $log_history   - History of all trades per coin
-- $log_runs      - Runtime log of executions
+- $log_runs      - Runtime log of executions per coin
-- $log_settings	 - Settings of the coin
+- $log_settings	 - Settings per coin
-- $log_binance   - Log of all Binance responses
+- $log_binance   - Log of all Binance responses per coin
-- $log_errors    - Log of all errors
+- $log_errors    - Log of all errors per coin

 **Format $log_trades**